-Bayo welcomes input from students and always tries to incorporate their feedback when thinking about new and creative ways to make JJ’s food irresistible.
+Bayo always welcomes input from students and tries to incorporate their feedback when thinking about new and creative ways to make food irresistible and wow his guests.
 Committed to the cause of serving fresh and healthy food, he encourages everyone to try out his new creations and let him know what you think.

 Jayaraj “Raj” Ramachandran, Blue Java Dodge

 After 10 years at cafés across the Columbia campus, Raj feels at home in Blue Java Dodge.
 “Just the simple coffee at Blue Java is my favorite,” he says.

 The most rewarding part of the job for Raj is the opportunity to interact with students, faculty and other customers.
 Raj’s most touching experience was a parent thanking him for the coffee he brewed throughout the four years of her daughter's time at Columbia.
 It was a gratifying moment for him.

 Constantly thinking of new ideas to bring the best to Blue Java, Raj hopes to see a hot food station open up soon.
 He feels students often in hurry would love to grab some hot food on their way to class.

 After campus, Raj’s favorite place is Central Park.
 There, he can be spotted enjoying the sun and all that New York City has to offer.